tthin09/auth-fhir-production/README.md

 ## Quickstart on how to run servers on local

-First, create an `.env` file in `root` folder, and pass in `.env` this body below.
+First, create an `.env` file in `root` folder, and pass in this body below.
 You can re-configurate the username/password of your own and **change the server host to whatever domain you're hosting on**.
+You can also leave this as default if you're running on Windows.

 ```
 # ID Server connect to database